You might be paying too much in property taxes.

 We review your assessment

-Using your property data and comparable sales in your area, we identify whether your home may be over-assessed and build a case for appeal.
+Using your property data and comparable neighborhood sales, we identify whether your home may be over-assessed.

 We fight for your reduction

+Our team then files the protest with the County before the May 15 deadline.
 We attend hearings and negotiate on your behalf.
-If we win a reduction, you pay 10% of your savings.
+If we win a reduction, you pay Kin 10% of your savings.
 If we don't win, you pay nothing.

 Keep more money in your pocket.